ervandew/eclim/src/doc/content/vim/common/vcs.rst

 The following is a list of commands that may be execute when viewing a file versioned in mercurial (hg) or git.

-.. _\:VcsAnnotate:

-- **:VcsAnnotate** -
-  This command will run annotate / blame and visually annotate the current file via vim's sign support.
-Due to vim limiting sign text to a maximum of two characters, the sign text will be the first two characters of the username.
-  This command will also create a CursorHold event which will echo the version number and full author name for the current annotated line.

-  Running this command on an already annotated file removes all annotations and disables the CursorHold event.

 .. _\:VcsInfo:

 - **:VcsInfo** -